What filaments do you recommend?

 Because it’s also the most popular filament, you can get it inexpensively in a rainbow of colors:

-Here’s a good video extoling the virtues of TPU.
-You can ignore the video once Angus starts talking about slicer settings and using TPU in robot fighting – or you might enjoy that as well.
+Here’s a good video extolling the virtues of TPU.
+You can ignore the video once Angus starts talking about slicer settings and using TPU in robot fighting—or you might enjoy that as well.
+All3DP has an article on the topic of TPU.

 I also found this video a good presentation on the topic of The 5 Filament Types You Need to Know (And What They’re Good For).